 Can you tell us a little bit about yourself?

 Sure.
 Where to begin?
 I graduated as a dietitian just over 20 years ago, which is hard to believe, and I guess I always wanted to be a dietitian when I was at high school.
 I did home-ec and had a great teacher and loved the science of nutrition.
 At that time, Rosemary Stanton was on Burke’s Backyard and was the only dietitian in the media.

-So everyone of that generation wanted to be like Rosemary.
+So everyone from that generation wanted to be like Rosemary.
 I did a science degree first and then did dietetics.
-It was an 18-month diploma at that point in time, and there was only QUT in Brisbane where you could do dietetics, not like the four courses that we’ve got now.
+It was an 18-month diploma at that point in time, and there was only QUT in Brisbane where you could do dietetics, not like all the courses that we’ve got now.
 Then I did placement and realised I actually didn’t want to be a clinical dietitian, so wondered what else could I do?
 At the time, there was the opportunity to do a research PhD and I had a scholarship, so I embarked on that and developed the malnutrition screening tool, which is now used around the world, which was a great outcome of that work.

 From there, I was recruited to work for Abbott in the U.S. So I worked on some multi-centre international clinical trials, and then realised that a lot of the decisions of the company were made on the business side.
 So I went and got my MBA, and then transferred to the marketing business side towards the end of my time there, which was about eight years in the U.S.

 I didn’t want to live in the U.S. forever, so I came back to Brisbane, which was home for me.
 I was fortunate to get the Director of Dietetics job at Princess Alexandra Hospital, so I was there for another eight years.
 I felt I needed another challenge I guess and wanted to do something different before the end of my career.
 So I started Dietitian Connection, and here we are.

 Do you feel like the MBA helped with that as well?